 New things always happen from unexpected places.
 Each day is a new beginning and, with God’s help, offers the possibility for growth, and change.

-Business Manager of St. Hilary School and Parish
+Business Manager of St. Hilary Church and School

 Adrian was born and raised in Chicago.
 The area still has a strong hold on him.
 Adrian graduated from Purdue University with a BS in engineering and from the University of Chicago with an MBA.
 After working at Johnson & Johnson, he moved to California and attended UOP, McGeorge School of Law where he obtained a JD.
 He worked at Coopers & Lybrand (now PriceWaterhouseCoopers) where he obtained a CPA, and at several law firms in San Francisco.
 Adrian also worked at real estate development companies in Menlo Park in a finance and legal capacity.
 Most recently, he was a Realtor with McGuire Real Estate.
 He retains a keen interest in real estate matters.

 Adrian and Lynn Reid have a son, Reid, who graduated from St. Hilary School in 2010.
 Adrian enjoys activities with his family such as snowboarding, biking, and indoor rock climbing.
 When he can find time, he likes to play the links in the hope of some day achieving a respectable handicap.

 "Stopping by the Woods on a Snowy Evening" by Robert Frost

 "...But I have promises to keep and miles to go before I sleep."

 Business Office Assistant for St. Hilary Church and School